-If your country doesn’t have a reciprocal agreement you will need to apply for a UK provisional licence and pass the UK practical test.
+Countries that don’t have a reciprocal agreement you will need to apply for a UK provisional licence and pass the UK practical test.
 It’s not required that you take any driving lessons before taking the test but it could be helpful to familiarise yourself with the UK rules.

 A Copy of Your Licence or Proof of Entitlement Letter From The Issuing Authority

 You need a copy of your drivers’ license or proof of entitlement letter from the issuing authority confirming your

 When I was in Australia I said my

 If you passed your driving test in Canada or New Zealand you will need to provide proof that you can drive a manual gearbox if you want a manual license.